 (a) You control your account information and settings

+Summary: You have control over your account settings, such as your account information and marketing email notifications, but there’s some important stuff we’ll always send you.
 If you have any questions about reviewing or modifying your account information, you can contact us directly at [email protected]

-(b) Opting out of collection of your information
+(b) Opting out of collection of your information through tracking technologies

 Please refer to your mobile device or browser’s technical information for instructions on how to delete and disable cookies, and other tracking/recording tools.
 Depending on your type of device, it may not be possible to delete or disable tracking mechanisms on your mobile device.
-Note that disabling cookies and/or other tracking tools prevents Canva or its business partners from tracking your browser’s activities in relation to the Service, and for use in targeted advertising activities by Canva, including via third parties’ websites.
+Note that disabling cookies and/or other tracking tools prevents Canva or its business partners from tracking your browser’s activities in relation to the Service, and for use in targeted advertising activities by Canva, including via third-party websites.
 However, doing so may disable many of the features available through the Service.
 If you have any questions about opting out of the collection of cookies and other tracking/recording tools, please read our Cookies Policy or you can contact us directly at [email protected]

-(c) Rights in respect of your Information
+(d) Rights in respect of your Information

-Should you wish to make a request in respect of your personal information please contact us at [email protected] You also have the right to object to our processing of personal data about you in order to send you marketing and we will stop processing data for that purpose.
+Should you wish to make a request in respect of your personal information please contact us at [email protected].
+You also have the right to object to our processing of personal data about you in order to send you marketing and we will stop processing data for that purpose.

 If we are unable to resolve your request, or if you are concerned about a potential violation, you also have the option to report the issue or make a complaint to the data protection authority in your jurisdiction.
 Where you have provided your consent to certain processing and no longer want us to use your information for that purpose, you may withdraw your consent to this use, although this will not affect the lawfulness of processing based on consent before its withdrawal.
 Please see paragraph “You control your account information and settings” for more options on how to opt-out of marketing communications.

-Following termination or deactivation of your User account, Canva will retain your profile information and User Content for a commercially reasonable time, and for as long as we have a valid purpose to do so.
+Following termination or deactivation of your user account, Canva will retain your profile information and User Content for a commercially reasonable time, and for as long as we have a valid purpose to do so.
 In particular, Canva will retain your information for the purpose of complying with its legal and audit obligations, and for backup and archival purposes.

 The following third party service providers will process student data for the sole purpose of delivering the Canva for Education service.
 If a school deletes their Canva for Education account, or requests the deletion of personally identifiable information associated with a student’s account, Canva will direct these services to delete any such information they hold: